 They say: “Car people, not sales people”

-Leeds-based Zen Auto is one of the newest of the direct-leasing firms, but is a subsidiary of the very long-established Zenith leasing, aiming to extend Zenith’s business-leasing clout into the consumer market.
+Leeds-based Zen Auto is one of the newest of the direct-leasing firms, but is a subsidiary of the very long-established Zenith leasing provider, aiming to extend Zenith’s business-leasing clout into the consumer market.

 A nice touch on the home page is an initial choice of three menus, based on whether you are not sure what you want, know exactly what car you want or exactly what you aim to spend.
 The search engine then seeks out deals based on these choices, which you can then further refine.

-*The Car Expert has a commercial partnership with Carparison.
-If you click through to their website, we may receive a small commission.
+*The Car Expert has a commercial partnership with Carparison and Rivervale.
+If you click through to their websites, we may receive a small commission.
 We do not receive any payment or commission if you proceed with any leasing agreement.